Updated February 16, 2021

 The freed slaves who did stay in the area gave Port Orange a distinctly African-American heritage in those post Civil War days.

 The area of the old settlement is known today as Freemanville and it's the small neighborhood around the intersection of Orange Avenue and Charles Street.
-This is a few blocks west of US-1 and a few blocks north of Dunlawton Avenue.

 Mount Moriah Baptist Church, built in 1911, still serves the community as an active place of worship.

 Like so many other places in Florida, rich Yankees came along and saved the day.
+Those are the people we Floridians called "Carpetbaggers" back in the day.

-James N. Gamble came down from Cincinnati, Ohio, one winter and fell in love with the Port Orange area.
 In 1907 he built a Florida cracker style cottage in the country west of town along with a luxurious estate on the Halifax River.

 The Gamble cottage is a classic example of southern country architecture and uses many details typical of Florida cracker houses.